postgis/postgis-workshops/postgis-intro/sources/en/topology.rst

 * node - Contains all the start and end points of all edges as well as points not connected to anything (isolated nodes)
 * relation - this defines what elements in a topology make up a topogeometry.

-So what is a topogeometry again?
+So what is a topogeometry?
 A topogeometry is a representation of a geometry formed from the edges, faces, nodes, and other topogeometries in a topology.

 Where does a topogeometry reside?
 It resides somewhere else which references elements of a topology via the *relation* table.